Chris DiBona: Science Foo Camp

 DiBona runs Science Foo Camp annually with Tim O'Reilly of O'Reilly Media and Timo Hannay of Nature on the Google campus in Mountain View, California.

 TechTV

 DiBona was a Linux commentator on TechTV's The Screen Savers, during 2004 and parts of 2005.
 His stories concentrated on fun applications and consumer use of Linux.

 Other activities

 DiBona formerly served on the board of Our Good Works, a non-profit that looks after the volunteer matching website Allforgood.org.
 He serves on the board of the Linux Foundation.
-DiBona served on the advisory board of imeem, a San Francisco, Ca. based social networking firm, and advises PicPlz, a San Francisco start-up.
+DiBona served on the advisory board of imeem, a San Francisco, California–based social networking firm, and advises PicPlz, a San Francisco start-up.
 He's a visiting scientist (formally a visiting scholar) at the MIT Sloan School of Management, and an advisor to Mixed Media Labs, app.net project.
-He also advises Ingenuitas on their sightmachine project.
+He also advises Ingenuitas on their sight machine project.
 He's also an associate in Google Ventures.